 “A gangbang, then.
 That explains why you like them.”
 She turns back to me.
 “Rick, tell me about this kid you’re trying to murder.”

-“Hey!
+“Hey.
 It’s not like I went looking for him.
 These are tryouts.
 Anybody can come and tryout.”

 “Isn’t there a minimum age to play league ball?”